Gabriel Guillén

 gabi@middlebury.edu

-At MIIS Gabriel teaches content-based Spanish courses focusing on social entrepreneurship and the use of media in the Hispanic world.
-In the past, he has been a Frontier Market Scout, a recipient of the prestigious AECID Spanish Lectureship, a study abroad coordinator, a journal editor, a web developer, and a reporter who published more than 300 articles in Spanish.
+In the past, he has been a recipient of the prestigious AECID Spanish Lectureship, a study abroad coordinator, a web developer, and a reporter who published more than 300 articles in Spanish.
 His teaching has been recognized with the Excellence in Teaching Year Award from the UC Davis Department of Spanish & Portuguese and the HOPE Award from the Southern Methodist University.
-He is an active member of the CALICO organization and regularly publishes about language learning in the Huffington Post.
+For more information, please see his personal site.

 Courses Taught